Pleba\'nski-Demia\'nski solutions with dynamical torsion and nonmetricity fields: Pleba n ski-Demia n ski space-time

-with In order to solve these equations for arbitrary values of the metric functions $\Phi_1$ and $\Phi_2$, one has to impose $F_0=0$, which gives rise to the following constraint for the components of the Weyl vector:
+with In order to solve these equations, we impose the function $F_0$ that relates the respective components of the Weyl vector to be independent from the metric functions $\Phi_1$ and $\Phi_2$ and therefore to be equal to zero:

+Note that the case with nonvanishing $F_{0}$ generally modifies the nonmetricity scalar $W_{\mu}W^{\mu}$ constructed from the Weyl vector and also induces a constant magnetic component in the azimuth direction.

 Likewise, the components $\nu=0$ and $\nu=3$ of Eq.~\eqref{eqnon} can be written in the following compact form:

 where the functions $\{F_{i}\}_{i=1}^{4}$ are defined as

 with